IntelliJ Platform Plugin SDK Help

 • Bean extension points allow other plugins to extend a plugin with data.
 Specify the fully qualified name of an extension class, and other plugins will provide data that will be turned into instances of that class.

-The plugin that contributes to the extension point will read those properties from the plugin.xml file.
+The plugin that contributes to the extension point will read the specified properties from the plugin.xml file.

 If extension implementations are filtered according to dumb mode, the base class should be marked with PossiblyDumbAware to highlight this.
 Use DumbService.getDumbAwareExtensions() to retrieve dumb-aware implementations.